Nonlinear waves in a hot, viscous and nonextensive quark gluon plasma: Summary and conclusion

 \section{Summary and conclusion}

-In summary, we have derived the equations for the propagation of nonlinear waves involving dissipative transport coefficients like shear viscosity, bulk viscosity, and thermal conductivity.
+In summary, we have derived the equations for the propagation of nonlinear waves in a dissipative fluid involving shear viscosity, bulk viscosity and thermal conductivity.
 The effect of the $q-$statistics is incorporated by taking into account the $q-$EoS and $q$-viscosities.
-The equation for the second order perturbation is similar to the KdV equation resulting in the solitonic nature of nonlinear waves.
-We observe dissipation of the nonlinear waves at both the first and second order.
-But the dissipative effect is more prominent for the first order perturbation.
-For larger perturbations, we find speed of the propagation to be larger, whereas for broader perturbations, the dissipation is comparatively less and propagation is faster.
-As far as the background temperature of the medium is concerned, dissipation is less for background with higher temperature.
+We find that the equation for the second order perturbation is similar to the KdV equation resulting in the solitonic nature of nonlinear waves.
+It is observed that the dissipation of the wave is more in first order than the second order.
+For larger amplitude of the perturbations, we find that the speed of the propagation is larger, whereas for broader perturbations, the dissipation is comparatively less and propagation is faster.
+As far as the background temperature of the medium is concerned, dissipation is less for higher temperature.
 The effect of $q$ is evident from the results shown in Fig.\ref{fig5}, where we see more dissipation of nonlinear waves for smaller values of $q$.
 This is in line with the interpretation of $q$ as representative of correlations as well as fluctuations in a system.
-As larger $q$ values may imitate the similar dissipative effects as that of smaller values of the transport coefficients, one may not treat them in the same footing as they have other features like the maintenance of the solitonic nature of the nonlinear waves.
+The larger values of $q$ may imitate the situation with smaller values of the transport coefficients.
+This is reflected through the maintenance of solitonic nature of the nonlinear waves.
 Moreover, it is found that the non-extensivity favours the non-dissipative slowing down of nonlinear perturbations.
-This is in contrast to the extensive background where the slowing down comes with the dissipation~\cite{Sarwar1}.
-This also may be a useful as distinguishing aspect between the extensive and the non-extensive background.
-So the nature of propagation of a nonlinear wave can be potentially used to distinguish a non-extensive medium from an extensive one.
-This could be especially helpful in situations where momentum distribution of particles can not distinguish the nature of underlying statistics.
-This indistinguishability may occur when there will be an uncertainty on whether the equilibration is complete or not and when there are other sources of power law distributions such as radiation from high momentum of particles e.g jets through the QGP medium, instead of the presence of correlations that causes non-extensivity of the medium.
+This is in contrast to the extensive background where the slowing down comes with the dissipation~\cite{Sarwar:2020oux}.
+This may be a useful criterion for making distinction between the extensive and non-extensive background.
+So the nature of propagation of a nonlinear wave can be potentially used to distinguish a non-extensive medium from an extensive one, which could be especially helpful in situations where momentum distribution of particles can not distinguish the nature of underlying statistics (Gibbs-Boltzmann or Tsallis).
+This indistinguishability may occur when there is an uncertainty on whether the equilibration is complete or not and when there are other sources of power law distributions such as the radiation from particles with high momentum or jets moving through the QGP, instead of the presence of correlations that causes non-extensivity of the medium.